dudung/bug/content/posts/refs_1_week_29_in_2024.md

 `16-jul-2024` Informed from Andry Alamsyah in AIDI WhatsApp group about call of book chapter related to LLM on Springer Nature, which is traced back to ResearchGate [^mallick_2024], then ask Ridwan Sutriadi as mentor and informally agrees.
 He will be the first author and I will be the operator for interaction with LLM, e.g. GPT-4o from OpenAI, Gemini, formerly Bard, from Google, or Perplexity AI, where there might be anothers between us, which depends on the expert in the implementation field.
 And as preparation there is a list free AI and LLMs playgrounds [^awan_2023], event a chatbot arena [^chiang_2024].

 Still at the same day, Edi Wahyu Sri Mulyono requests slide from I Made Wiryana on a DAMARS event [^wiryana_2024] and I also remember his slide from previous year, also a DAMARS event, actually the first one [^wiryana_2023].
+Ask also for help about the book [^viridi_2023].

 Another topic today is from ₩ Won in Soft Skill Trainers WAG, that sends slide about performing research with help of ChatGPT by Wisnu Jatmiko from Lab 1231 (IRoS) [^jatmiko_2024].